dcl-2017-04/curriculum/docs/manip-one-table.md

 <small>(Builds on: [Manipulation basics](manip-basics.md))</small>

 You've learned the most important verbs for data analysis: `filter()`, `mutate()`, `group_by()` and `summarise()`.
-There are a nubmer of other verbs that are not quite as important but still come in handy from time-to-time.
+There are a number of other verbs that are not quite as important but still come in handy from time-to-time.
 The goal of this document is to familiarise you with their purpose and basic operation

 ``` r
 library(tidyverse)